BillyWei01/Doodle/README.md

 The functions implemented by Doodle include but are not limited to the following list:

 - Support loading images with File, Uri, Resource(raw/drawable), assets, http, etc.
-- Support static iamges, animated images, and taking video frames.
+- Support static images, animated images, and taking video frames.
 - Support the acceleration of loading media thumbnails.
 - Support custom data loading.
 - Support custom decoding.
+- Support applying result to custom view.
 - Support custom transformation.
 - Support observing lifecycle of activity to take actions (For example: Canceling the loading when the activity destroyed).
 - Support pause/resume loading.